Laurent Berger

-Laurent Berger (born 27 October 1968 in Guérande, Loire-Atlantique) is a French trade unionist.
-He has been the general secretary of the French Democratic Confederation of Labour (CFDT) since 28 November 2012.
+Laurent Berger (born 27 October 1968) is a French labor leader.
+He has been the general secretary of the French Democratic Confederation of Labour (CFDT) between 2012 and 2023.

 Life

 Youth

-Laurent Berger is the son of a worker of the Chantiers de l'Atlantique and of a child care assistant.
+Berger is the son of a worker of the Chantiers de l'Atlantique and of a child care assistant.

-During his studies, he was a supervisor in a high school.
+During his studies, Berger was a supervisor in a high school.
 He joined the French Democratic Confederation of Labour at that time.
-After he earned a master's degree in history from Nantes University, he became a permanent staff member of the Young Christian Workers (YCW) in 1991.
+After he earned a master's degree in history from University of Nantes, he became a permanent staff member of the Young Christian Workers (YCW) in 1991.
 He was the general secretary of the YCW from 1992 to 1994.

 He was subsequently unemployed for six months and was intermittently a substitute teacher of history and geography.

-He was employed by a social insertion association in Saint-Nazaire to help long-term unemployed adults and RMI beneficiaries to find jobs.
+Berger was employed by a social insertion association in Saint-Nazaire to help long-term unemployed adults and RMI beneficiaries to find jobs.
 There, he created a CFDT section and became the staff representative of this association of nine employees.